J4s0nB0urn3/CurrencyConverter/README.md

 # currency_converter

 Currency converter application, using the most recent rate or rates from the last 20 years.
+I used VueJs and JSON APIs for creating the app.

 ## Project setup
 ```